Frequently Asked Questions

 Q: Who will determine the status of my appeal?

-A: The Committee on Academic Standing/Director of Community Standards will review and act on your appeal.
-The Committee on Academic Standing is comprised of faculty members, representatives from the Educational Planning and Career Services Office, Financial Aid Office, Bursar's Office, and the Assistant Dean of Student Services.
-Appeals are reviewed by the Committee on Academic Standing/Director of Community Standards periodically throughout the academic year.
+A: The Committee on Academic Standing/Director of Community Standards and Counseling will review and act on your appeal.
+The Committee on Academic Standing is comprised of faculty members, representatives from the Academic Advising, Career and Transfer Services Office, Financial Aid Office, Bursar's Office, and the Assistant Dean of Student Services.
+Appeals are reviewed by the Committee on Academic Standing/Director of Community Standards and Counseling periodically throughout the academic year.

 Q: How will I be notified about the outcome of my appeal?

 A: You will be notified via e-mail regarding the outcome of your appeal approximately two weeks after the submission deadline.
-Any questions regarding the Academic Appeal process can be sent to the Director of Community Standards at (585)785-1211, or at email@example.com.
+Any questions regarding the Academic Appeal process can be sent to the Director of Community Standards and Counseling at (585)785-1211, or at email@example.com .

 Q: What happens if my appeal is approved?